Cypher-Mains/server/README.md

 4. Type npm install or npm i
 5. After installing type npm start.
 6. Now your server is started at port 3200. link: http://localhost:3200/

+# Dont make any change here.
+Fork this repo to get started.